-Pop~III stars are instead formed at early times, $z~{\gtrsim}~10$, from primordial gas clouds at extremely low metallicity~\cite{Vangioni:2014axa,deSouza:2011ea}.
-The ``metal-free'' environment reduces the stellar wind mass loss during the binary evolution~\cite{Baraffe:2000dp} so that Pop~III stars might be more massive that the most recent stellar populations.
-Eventually, heavy BH remnants are left behind that merge in a short timescale, resulting on a merger rate density that could peak at around $z\sim10$~\cite{Belczynski:2016obo,Hartwig:2016nde,Kinugawa:2014zha,Kinugawa:2015nla}.
+Pop~III stars are instead formed at early times, $z~{\gtrsim}~10$, from primordial gas clouds at extremely low metallicity~\citep{Vangioni:2014axa,deSouza:2011ea}.
+The ``metal-free'' environment reduces the stellar wind mass loss during the binary evolution~\citep{Baraffe:2000dp} so that Pop~III stars might be more massive than later stellar populations.
+Eventually, heavy BH remnants are left behind that merge in a short timescale, resulting on a merger rate density that could peak at around $z\sim10$~\citep{Belczynski:2016obo,Hartwig:2016nde,Kinugawa:2014zha,Kinugawa:2015nla}.

 The fact that different formation channels result in different merger rate distributions as a function of redshift, especially for Pop~III remnants, can be exploited to infer properties of BBH populations solely based on the redshift distribution of the detected sources.
-Obviously, more elaborated tests can be envisaged, that also rely on other distinguishing features, e.g. masses, spins or eccentricity of the sources.
+More elaborate tests can be envisaged, that also rely on other distinguishing features, e.g. masses, spins or eccentricity of the sources.
 In this study we will show that tests based on the redshift distribution alone can already provide significant constraints, while also having the benefit of being model-independent, at least in some of the implementations we demonstrate below.
 This seems particularly desirable, since the true distribution of intrinsic parameters such as masses and spins is highly uncertain, especially for Pop~III remnants.